Transgender rights in Canada: British Columbia

 In British Columbia, the requirement for surgery to change the birth certificate gender marker was removed in 2014.
 A legal change of gender is not accessible to residents who were not born in British Columbia.
 Non-binary B.C. resident Kori Doty, along with seven other trans and intersex persons, filed a human rights complaint against the province, alleging that publishing a sex indicator on birth certificates was discriminatory.
 The British Columbia Human Rights Tribunal agreed in 2015 to hear their complaint.
 In April 2017, Doty's child, Searyl Atli Doty, became the first in the world to be issued a health card with a "U" gender marker (for 'unspecified'), but the province has refused to issue a birth certificate without specifying a gender.
 Doty has filed a legal challenge.
 In 2022, British Columbia allowed people to change their gender designation on the province's main government-issued ID (BC Services Card, B.C. driver’s licence, BCID card and B.C. birth certificate) without the confirmation of a medical professional.

-A legal change of gender through the province is not currently accessible to residents who were not born in British Columbia.